kvnvallis/techdoc/quickref.md

 ## Bash / Linux

+* `zless /proc/config.gz` : check options kernel was compiled with in arch linux
 * `type ls` : check if ls is an alias
 * `\ls` : call the ls command instead of the alias
 * `setfacl --remove-all -R [file]` : Recursively remove all ACLs from a file or folder